 Bring your own food, or eat outside the gates

-The food at Universal Studios Japan is seriously expensive.
-You could spend 2,650 yen for a food cart sandwich, or a cheaper 1,200 for an extremely lackluster, under-flavored pre-made cafeteria sandwich.
-A better way to go is to discreetly bring in your own food for basic sustenance (we said nothing) and save your splurging for specialty items that you really must try (Butterbeer anyone?), rather than calories to cure your hanger.
+The food at Universal Studios Japan can be seriously expensive.
+You’re looking at something like 2,500 yen for a food cart item, or a cheaper 1,200 yen for a lackluster, under-flavored, pre-made cafeteria sandwich (and let’s not even talk about the tea and other beverages).
+A better way to go is to discreetly bring in your own food for basic sustenance (we said nothing, you read nothing) and save your splurging for specialty items that you really must try (Butterbeer, anyone?), rather than empty calories to cure your hanger.

-There are also oodles of regularly-priced restaurants right outside the gate, including convenience stores and fast food restaurants.
+You’ll find oodles of regularly-priced restaurants right outside the park gates, including curry spots, sushi go-rounds, and the typical fast food joints.
+There are convenience stores too.
 Be warned, though, that USJ tickets are single-entry: once you leave, you can’t re-enter on the same pass.
+Our advice?
+Fill up before you go in, or chow down before you take the train home.

 Neighborhood ticket shops